nextleap-project/countermitm/source/new.rst

 5. Bob verifies that Alice's Autocrypt key and e-mail address from Alice matches the OpenPgp4 fingerprint from the original oob-transmitted QR code (step 1).

-   a) If verification fails, Bob gets a screen message "You are under attack
+   a) If verification fails, Bob gets a screen message "Error: Could not setup
-      from your provider!".
+      a secure connection to Alice" and the protocol terminates.

    b) Otherwise Bob then sends back an 'secure-join-with-random-secret' encrypted
       reply to Alice, which contains in the encrypted part of the message Bob's